30 Jan How to take better travel photos

 LIoP in Brick Lane

 I wasn’t new to LIoP.
 I’ve done courses there before.
+Courses are good.
 My belief is that life is one long journey of learning and discovery.

-In a small class size, we covered a succession of topics; including looking at examples by leading photographers of now and before.
+In a small class size, we covered a succession of topics; including looking at examples by leading photographers, contemporary and past.

 We then took to the streets on assignment … to Spitalfields, Brick Lane, the City, the British Museum, Covent Garden and to Camden Lock Market, which is where I took the featured image, a portrait of the Roar Vibe stall owner.
 Luckily I was used to shooting in near zero temperatures after my photo shoot in Champagne last year.

-On the last morning, we arranged a documentary photo shoot of our choice… I chose to do a behind-the-scenes at Frenchie Covent Garden (blog post to come).
+On the last morning, we arranged a documentary photo shoot of our choice… I chose to do a behind-the-scenes at the restaurant Frenchie Covent Garden.

-My 3 most challenging moments – the moments when I learnt the most – were:
+My 3 most challenging moments on the course – the moments when I learnt the most – were:

 - Coming up with a theme when we filmed in Covent Garden, as it’s not an area of London that inspires me.
 What really helped was using Mind Maps to drill down to the ‘big idea‘.